 Whakapapa is situated on the north-western slopes of Mt Ruapehu in the Tongariro National Park.
 The park was the first established in New Zealand, gifted to the people of New Zealand in 1887 by the Maori chief Te Heuheu Takino IV.
-It is one of the country's only two World Heritage Areas (the other is by Mt. cook).
-Another ski field - Turoa - is on the southern side of the same mountain.
+It is one of the country's only three World Heritage Areas.
+Another ski field - Turoa - is on the southern side of Mt Ruapehu.

 Season: The ski season generally lasts from winter until late spring, opening from around the end of June until late October.

 The ski and snowboard runs at Whakapapa cater for all levels of ability, from beginner to expert off-piste.
 There are three distinct areas.

 Happy Valley is probably the best facility for beginners of any ski resort in New Zealand.
 It is wide and well separated from the rest of the run areas.
 It has a long, gentle slope and plenty of width so there is good room even on crowded days.
 The Valley also has its own cafe and ski rental area and a beginner-friendly chairlift.

 The intermediate areas contain more than 30 trails with a huge variety of terrains and slopes.

 For advanced skiers and snowboarders there are 24 runs.
 There is also a backcountry area called Black Magic and enough off-piste challenge to excite even the best.
 In fact, this is the venue for the renowned Extreme Competition, held each September and attracting an ever increasing number of international participants.